-Nailsea Concert Orchestra was formed by one of our cello players in 1995 and has been performing classical favourites in North Somerset ever since.
+Nailsea Concert Orchestra was formed 1995 and has been performing classical favourites in North Somerset ever since.

 With many of our founding members still playing a vital part in the orchestra, along with the addition of many more new players, the orchestra continues to go from strength to strength and has come to be seen as something of a local institution.